brajeshwar/brajeshwar.github.io/_posts/2013/2013-12-13-research-provider-hosting-website.md

----
-layout: post
-title: Research your provider before hosting your website
+# Research your provider before hosting your website
----

 Many people, especially those who are just starting off with a new online website and/or business, go straight for the cheapest web hosting provider they can find.
 It's actually important to look for established and reputed providers such as
 [Mediatemple](http://mediatemple.net/),